FrederikBertelsen/Churchill/README.md

 });
 ```
 ## Transports
 Churchill uses transports to determine where logs are sent.
-The library comes with two built-in transports:
+The library comes with built-in transports:

-Using the Console transport (default):
+### Console Transport
+Logs to the terminal/console with formatted output (default).

 ```javascript
 const logger = churchill.create({
   level: 'debug',